danskernesdigitalebibliotek/dpl-react/README.md

 }
 ```

-2. Add the class to your application.
+2. Add the class to your application

 `./src/apps/my-new-application/my-new-application.js`